Spyware, also known as "adware," is software that sends information from your computer to a third party without your consent.

 To avoid infecting your computer with spyware, it is recommended to the take the following measures of protection:

-- Install and update anti-malware software (e.g. Malwarebytes).
-Visit the Licensed Software List on Computing Services website for instructions to download, use and update Malwarebytes Software.
+- Install and update anti-malware software (e.g. Windows Defender).
+Visit Secure Your Computer on the Computing Services website for instructions on downloading, using and updating anti-malware software.

 - Avoid opening attachments sent via email, chat-rooms, and text messages unless you trust the source of the attachment and the sender.
 Unless you were expecting it, confirm with the sender before opening.